Switchable Superradiant Phase Transition with Kerr Magnons: Model of hybrid system

-\textit{Model of hybrid system.--}We consider a hydrid quantum system consisting of a microwave cavity~\cite{Wangyp-2016} or superconducting resonator~\cite{Wangyp-2019}) simultaneously coupled to a TLS, such as superconducting qubits~\cite{You-2011,Xiang-2013}, and Kerr magnons in a YIG sphere~(see Fig.~\ref{fig:cavity}), where the Kerr nonlinearity of the magnons stems from the magnetocrystalline anisotropy.
+We consider a hydrid quantum system consisting of a microwave cavity~\cite{Wangyp-2016} or superconducting resonator~\cite{Wangyp-2019}) simultaneously coupled to a TLS, such as superconducting qubits~\cite{You-2011,Xiang-2013}, and Kerr magnons in a YIG sphere~(see Fig.~\ref{fig:cavity}), where the Kerr nonlinearity of the magnons stems from the magnetocrystalline anisotropy.
 The Hamiltonian of the proposed hybrid system can be written as (setting $\hbar=1$)